BRANDS

 Vivienne Westwood Red Label

-Vivienne Westwood’s Red Label emerged in the 1990s as a more accessible ready-to-wear line, especially visible in Japan.
-It carried Westwood’s historical references into pieces meant for daily wear.
-It’s part diffusion line, part regional fashion ecosystem.
+Red Label was a more accessible ready-to-wear line, especially visible in Japan.
+It carried Westwood’s historical references into pieces meant for daily wear: part diffusion line, part regional fashion ecosystem.

 -